gardatech/bugbane/README.md

 jq '.issue_cards[] | "h1. \(.title)", "Originally reproduced by executing: \n{noformat}\n\(.reproduce_cmd)\n{noformat}", "Output:\n{noformat}\n\(.output){noformat}", "Saved sample name: \(.sample)", ""' -rM bb_results.json
 ````

-It is recommended to create an issue for each separate bug, as the bugs have already been deduplicated by the bb-reproduce and already are unique with high probability.<br>
+It's recommended to create an issue for each separate bug, as the bugs have already been deduplicated by bb-reproduce and are already unique with high probability.<br>
-If it is preferred to create a single issue for all discovered bugs, then it is sufficient to attach to it an archive with the bug_samples directory.<br>
+If it's preferred to create a single issue for all discovered bugs, then it's sufficient to attach to it an archive with the `bug_samples` directory.<br>

 ## bb-send
-Creates reproducible bugs in Defect Dojo vulnerability management system.<br>
+Puts reproducible bugs in the Defect Dojo vulnerability management system.<br>
-The input data is taken from the bb_results.json, created by the bb-reproduce tool.<br>
+The input data is taken from the bb_results.json file, created by the bb-reproduce tool.<br>
 The bugbane.json file is not used.<br>

 Example usage: